-The Company has carried out a robust assessment of the Company's emerging risks and the procedures in place to identify emerging risks are described below.
+The Directors have carried out a robust assessment of the Company's emerging risks and the procedures in place to identify emerging risks are described below.
 The International Risk Governance Council definition of an 'emerging' risk is one that is new, or is a familiar risk in a new or unfamiliar context or under new context conditions (re-emerging).

-The Audit Committee reviews a risk map at its half-yearly meetings.
+The Audit Committee reviews a risk schedule at each of its three meetings during the year.
 Emerging risks are discussed in detail as part of this process and also throughout the year to try to ensure that emerging (as well as established) risks are identified and, so far as practicable, mitigated.